kevinflint-cs2/az-fa-blueteam/docs/instructions/development_process.md

 Once an implementation plan is explicitly **approved**:

+* Write the Phase 3 implementation plan to `./docs/implementation/[MODULENAME].md`
+* Create a branch repo using git with the following name format: `feat/[MODULENAME]`
 * The AI may now **generate code**, following the plan exactly.
 * Code must be written in **complete, functional files**.
 * Provide a **summary** describing: